register for email updates

 - Four half-acre tracts in Bear Creek Estates valued at a total of $30,000.

 Payments from state agencies

-Cooke has raised more than $121,000 in political donations since 2007.
+Cooke has raised more than $125,000 in political donations since 2007.
+He also put $4,331 of his own money into his first campaign.
 Contributions broken down by election cycle:

 - 2007-08: $23,231